The Argument From Fine-Tuning

 - Why is it only allowed to vary the constants of physical formulas?
 Why not exponents?
 Why can’t one make up completely new formulas, particles, fields, …?

 - What about zero as a value for a constant?
 This can eliminate a physical force.
-It also has a very interesting implication: If zero is allowed as a value for a constant, then there could be infinitely many other physical laws which constants just happen to be zero in our universe.
+This has a very interesting implication: If zero is allowed as a value for a constant, then there could be infinitely many other physical laws which constants just happen to be zero in our universe.